José María Reina Barrios

-José María Reyna Barrios (24 December 1854 - 8 February 1898) was President of Guatemala from 15 March 1892, until his assassination on 8 February 1898.
+José María de Jesús Reyna Barrios (24 December 1854 - 8 February 1898) was President of Guatemala from 15 March 1892, until his assassination on 8 February 1898.

 He was a moderate of Guatemala's Liberal Party, who worked to solidify the less controversial of the reforms of late president Justo Rufino Barrios.

 Early life

-José María Reyna Barrios was born in San Marcos, Guatemala and was nicknamed Reynita, the diminutive form, because of his short stature.
+José María de Jesús Reyna Barrios was born in San Marcos, Guatemala, and was nicknamed Reynita, the diminutive form, because of his short stature.
 He is the son of Celia Barrios de Reyna and Joaquín Reyna.
-He has three siblings, Manuel, María and María Antonia.
+He had three siblings, Manuel, María and María Antonia.
+His uncle was Justo Rufino Barrios and his cousins were Venancio Barrios, and Antonio Barrios Reyna.

 Political life

 Algeria Benton, American wife of Reyna Barrios, playing the harp.
 Benton married Reyna Barrios on 17 May 1886, in the Guatemalan consulate in New York.

 Algeria Benton de Reyna Barrios official portrait.
 Mrs. Benton de Reyna Barrios had a cold and distant relationship with her husband by the time he was killed.

 Reyna Barrios was nephew of Justo Rufino Barrios, and as such he started his political career while his uncle was still President of Guatemala.
 After Barrios sudden death in Chalchuapa, El Salvador on 2 April.
 1885, Reyna Barrios increased his political activity under the government of Manuel Lisandro Barillas, who was jealous of his popularity and sent him to Europe under false pretenses that there was a diplomatic appointment for him.
 The appointment never materialized and Reina Barrios was stuck in Europe and then in the United States for a few years.